Skip to Content

 emma cruises head shave

-What do Cruise Directors do?
+What do Cruise Directors Do?

-Cruise directors host events, present theater shows and are in charge of onboard announcements.
-They also hold port talks and have many safety responsibilities.
+Cruise Directors host events, present theatre shows and are in charge of onboard announcements.

-When passengers have questions or need help the cruise director is often the person that they will ask.
+When passengers have questions or need help the Cruise Director is often the person that they will ask.

-Cruise Director Interview: Is The Cruise Director in Charge of The Entire Cruise?
+Is The Cruise Director in Charge of The Entire Cruise?

 Some people think the cruise director is in charge of everything but it’s a misleading title.
-The cruise director’s boss is the hotel director and they are the person who’s in charge of the overall cruise.
+The Cruise Director’s boss is the hotel director and they are the person who’s in charge of the overall cruise.

 Cruise Directors Make Onboard Announcements